DCKT/bs-react-native-image-picker/README.md

 ],
 ```

-You will have access to `BsReactNativeImagePicker` module.
+You will have access to `RNImagePicker` module.

 ## Dev